-Today’s first question is about feeling overwhelmed by exclusively pumping, and dealing with guilt about needing to cut back.
-(Have a question about pumping breast milk?
-Ask it here!)
+Today’s first question is about feeling overwhelmed by exclusively pumping, and dealing with feeling guilty for wanting to wean.

-Hi!
-I’m almost 4 months post-partum and have been exclusively pumping for about 2 months.
+I’m almost four months postpartum and have been exclusively pumping for about two months.
 My baby got used to the bottle REALLY fast and wouldn’t latch anymore, and we had latching problems from the beginning.
 I’m a single mama, so exclusively pumping isn’t ideal, but so far I’m doing okay.
-Luckily, I have an amazingly calm baby, but still … often times he’ll need me while I’m pumping, or when it’s about time to pump.
-I currently pump 5 times per day, and I’m able to do that, just not always on time.
+Luckily, I have an amazingly calm baby, but oftentimes he’ll need me while I’m pumping.
+I currently pump 5 times per day.

-Also, I’m an RN, so finding time at work without compromising my patients is super hard as well.
-I only work 3 days a week, so I’m managing so far, but it’s all starting to wear on me.
-I’m super stressed and feel like my life revolves around when I have to pump next.
-I’m shooting for 6 months of this at least, but I don’t know if I’ll make it that far.
+I’m an RN, so finding time at work without compromising my patients is super hard as well.
+I only work three days a week, so I’m managing so far, but it’s all starting to wear on me.
+I’m super stressed, and I feel like my life revolves around when I have to pump next.
+I’m shooting for six months of this at least, but I don’t know if I’ll make it that far.
 Is feeling guilty normal?
-I have horrible guilt just thinking about not giving him breast milk.
+I feel horribly guilty for wanting to wean.
 I need advice and/or encouragement on how to juggle pumping, work, baby, life, etc.

 This might just be me, but in my experience, feeling guilty about my performance as a mother and what I did or didn’t do is totally normal.
 With my first I felt guilty that I was exclusively pumping instead of nursing, with my second I felt guilty that I couldn’t give her as much attention as I did my first – it goes on and on.

 I planned to breastfeed and had several troubles early on with latching, pain, and cracked bleeding nipples and now what I think is a clogged milk duct – this has led me to the decision to pump exclusively.
-Today is day 5 with my newborn, and my milk came day 4.
+Today is day five with my newborn, and my milk came in yesterday.

 Congrats on your brand new baby!
 I’ll try to answer each of your questions: